-LayoutWizzard is a tool for analyzing digitized book pages and similar materials, which recognizes the position of the physical page in the digitized image and can align and cut the image accordingly.
+The LayoutWizzard is a tool for the analysis of digitized book pages and similar materials, which recognizes the position of the physical page in the digitized image and can align and crop the image accordingly.

 Goobi workflow 3.0

 The analysis in LayoutWizzard is semi-automatic.
 It usually starts with an automatic step in which all images are analyzed according to fixed algorithms.
 The results are then checked in a manual step and corrected if necessary.
 Finally, in a further automatic step, cropped derivatives of the source images are generated, usually within the derivatives folder in the corresponding Goobi process.

 The automatic work steps (

 Automatic Image Analysis and

 Automatic Cropping) are generally outsourced in a TaskManager plug-in so that other work within Goobi is not restricted by a high computing load on the Goobi server.
 However, it is also possible to run them without the TaskManager plug-in, so that these automatic steps within Goobi Step plug-ins without their own user interface are carried out directly within Goobi workflow.

 Manual control of the analysis results with the suggested cropping is carried out within a standalone Goobi Step plug-in with a user interface so that its operation is fully integrated into Goobi workflow.